routingblog/arbitration/content/docs/problems.md

 - Arbitration, when passed, was designed for contract disputes between merchants, not statutory claims or between entities of unequal bargaining power. [^creeping1] [^comm] [^rustic] [^newarb2] In fact members of Congress expressly disavowed touching either consumer or employment contracts - and even went so far as to make that explicit with respect to employment. [^scaliaclass1] Julius Henry Cohen, the author of United States Arbitration Act, testified that the bill would be applicable in federal courts only. [^keating1] [^newarb4]

-- Arbitration, as practiced, is unique to the United States [^cain2]
+- Arbitration, as practiced, is unique to the United States. [^cain2]

 - The {{< gloss/abbrx "FAA" >}} was intended to be a procedural remedy available in the federal courts [^newarb1].
 It was never intended by the enacting Congress to apply in state court. [^schwartzcorrecting] [^newarb7] [^wealthxfer4] In fact, its constitutionality "rests upon the constitutional provision by which Congress is authorized to establish and control inferior Federal courts"… and not solely upon "upon the exercise of the interstate-commerce". [^newarb5]

 - Arbitration requires the waiver of jury trials.
 While the jury is probably still out on this issue, there is a general perception that arbitrators give smaller awards than juries. [^privateknappcite1]

-- When the contract limits remedies in other ways (reduced time to bring claims, limitations on injuctive relief, etc.) it is normally subject to Judicial review.
+- When the contract limits remedies in other ways (reduced time to bring claims, limitations on injuctive relief, etc.) it is normally subject to judicial review.
 Not so with arbitration.
 In fact, stepping "outside the bounds of the contract" are one of the few reasons arbitrator's awards can be vacated. [^privateknappcite4]

 - An award can only be vacated if (1) it was procured by corruption or fraud, (2) evident partiality or corruption, (3) the arbitrator refused to hear relevant evidence, or (4) the arbitrator exceeded the power defined in the arbitration agreement. [^uscode1] These exceptions are interpreted narrowly with great deference given to the arbitrator.
-It may not overturned due to an error of fact, contract interpretation, or law. [^sacredcow3]
+It may not be overturned due to an error of fact, contract interpretation, or law. [^sacredcow3]

 - In civil court the attorneys could have sanctions against them if they pointlessly delay the proceedings.
 Less so arbitration.